 Before you cross a river or stream, you should always make sure to release the hip belt and sternum straps on your backpack so you can jettison it if you lose your footing and get washed downstream.
 Otherwise, your pack will fill with water and severely compromise your mobility.
 Water weighs 2 lbs per liter/quart, so if you have a 50 L pack, there’s no way you’ll be able to lift it while you’re fighting for your footing.
 Let it go and save yourself first.

 Imagine you are climbing a rocky mountain blindfolded and in the rain.
-That's essentially what you are doing when you cross a river bed.
-Underwater rocks are wet and slippery and you probably won't be able to see them.
-Some people carry sandals or crocs for river crossings.
-I don't believe that these provide enough traction or protection for your feet and recommend that you use your regular boots, trail shoes, or special purpose water shoes instead.
-Northwest River Supplies (NRS) carries a good selection.
+That’s essentially what you are doing when you cross a riverbed.
+Underwater rocks are wet and slippery and you probably won’t be able to see them.
+Some people carry sandals or Crocs for river crossings.
+I don’t believe that these provide enough traction, support, or protection for your feet, and recommend that you just use your regular boots, trail shoes, or trail running shoes instead.

 Now look at the side of the river closest to you and near the far bank.
 If there are rocks near the banks, they usually form an area of water called an eddy.
 If you look closely at the water in an eddy, you’ll see something very counter-intuitive: the water in them flows slowly upstream.
 The same thing happens on the inside curve of a river.
 Again these can be safe havens during a crossing, out of the current.

 Next look for rocks that are sticking out of the water.
 If you look closely at the surface of the water, you can see that the water flowing behind exposed rocks is moving more slowly than the water on either side of it.
 The current here is less powerful and these can be good places to rest during a crossing if the current is strong.
 The same is true for standing waves, but the rocks that form them are underwater.
 Don’t cross in the whitewater part of the wave, but beyond it, and use caution because these features sometimes occur in deeper sections of the river.